find your perfect postgrad program

 Postgraduate part-time study

-Postgraduate part-time study generally take two years to complete for a masters degree program, although some offer the flexibility of longer time periods or require longer periods.
+Postgraduate part-time study generally takes two years to complete for a masters degree program, although some courses are designed to take longer or offer flexible pacing depending on the university and subject.

-Studying part time will be a more appropriate option for UK or European Economic Area (EEA) citizens, who will have few, if any, restrictions on the type or duration of work they can undertake while in the UK.
+Studying part time will be a more appropriate option for UK or other eligible students, who will have few, if any, restrictions on the type or duration of work they can undertake while in the UK.

 Those who come from outside the EEA will find their work options much more limited by the UK immigration rules.
 See our Immigration and visas section for further information.